How do I enrol and pay fees?

 Student card & email account

-- For Summer 2020: The TCard (student card) office is currently closed and no TCards will be issued at this time.
+- Due to the COVID-19 pandemic, the TCard (student card) office is currently closed and no TCards will be issued at this time.
 TCard office staff will be verifying identity and providing UTORid (student ID) activation passwords to students remotely.
 Set up an appointment with TCard staff in order to get your UTORid.